-When talking about WordPress with bloggers who have already spent a few years writing, creating WordPress posts might sound trivial.
+When talking about WordPress, the best blogging platform, with bloggers who have already spent a few years writing, creating WordPress posts might sound trivial.
 The truth is that you can publish your first post very quickly.
 But if you want to do it the right way, there are things you should explore from the start.
 Let us help you with that.

 Although both WordPress editors (visual and text) look quite intuitive, sometimes even more experienced users can get in trouble.
 Just sometimes, even if you have published dozens of articles, you won’t be able to find that particular feature you needed for the post.
 On other occasions, you’ll get surprised to find an option that was sitting in front of you all the time.

-If you’re about to start writing your first WordPress post, you are in the right place.
+If just learned how to start a blog and you’re about to start writing your first WordPress post, you are in the right place.
 In this article, we are going to show you everything that’s available on the post screen.

 - How to add a first WordPress post